MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/define-relationships-between-tables-using-access-sql.md

 ```

 However, using the shortcut method will cause Access to randomly generate a name for the constraint, which will make it difficult to reference in code.
-It is a good idea always to name your constraints.
+It's a good idea always to name your constraints.

 To drop a constraint, use the **DROP CONSTRAINT** clause with the **ALTER TABLE** statement, and supply the name of the constraint.